microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/accessreview-removereviewer.md

 ## <a name="response"></a>Resposta
-Se tiver êxito, este método retornará um código de resposta de 200 séries.
+Se tiver êxito, este método retornará um código de resposta `204 No Content`.

 ## <a name="example"></a>Exemplo